tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/building-deploying/docker.md

 A **Kubernetes cluster** is a collection of interconnected nodes that run containerized applications and the Kubernetes control plane.
 It serves as the fundamental unit for deploying, managing, and scaling containerized workloads within the Kubernetes ecosystem.

 - Key components of a Kubernetes cluster:
   * Control Plane (Master Node): This component manages the overall state of the cluster.
+The master node can only run on Linux not Window.
   * **(Worker) Nodes**: These are the machines (physical or virtual) that run the actual containerized applications.
 Một cluster phải có ít nhất một worker node.

 - A **pod** is a set of processes running within a cluster node.
 A pod within a node has: